Manage tasks

 Requires callback The Requires callback can be used to auto generate a Message node post the User form task.

-Signal (optional) The purpose of the parameter is to indicate whether an existing flow can be used to come back and resume its task.
+Signal (optional) The purpose of this parameter is to indicate whether an existing flow can be used to come back and resume its task.
 Read more about signals from here.

 Note: This parameter doesn't support expressions.
 Any provided content is treated as a string.